kojikawrites/kojikawrites.github.io/docs/_posts/2024-05-26-world-building.md

-If we chose to zoom to level 8, we would have a procedurally generated world with the dimensions of the original map multiplied by a factor of 2<sup>8</sup>, giving a final tile map size of 262144x196608, or approximately 51.5 billion tiles, roughly $^1/_3$ of which would be land, giving roughly 17 billion reachable tiles in the world (which, in all honesty, is probably too big to be any fun).
+If we chose to zoom to level 8, we would have a procedurally generated world with the dimensions of the original map multiplied by a factor of 2<sup>8</sup>, giving a final tile map size of 262144x196608, or approximately 51.5 billion tiles, roughly one third of which would be land, giving roughly 17 billion reachable tiles in the world (which, in all honesty, is probably too big to be any fun).

 Realistically, a zoom level of 4 or 5 would probably be sufficient for most situations, but I have not yet decided